KeltonMVP/rules/docs/leaders/leader-rules.en.md

 - complaints without valid evidence will be ignored.
 - complaints without evidence will be ignored.
 - complaints can be resubmitted with valid evidence.

-<span style="color:var(--pink);">6.1.6</span> Complaints in which the complainant uses vulgar language will be ignored, and the complainant will be sanctioned by admins.

 Violation of all the above rules will be penalized (<span style="color:red;">sanction: Verbal Warning</span> for the first offense, <span style="color:red;">Leader Warn</span> for subsequent offenses).